enze-chen/enze-chen.github.io/index.markdown

 #### Contact 📧

-I'm always happy to chat with you, even if you're not from Stanford or Berkeley.
+<span style="font-weight:500">I'm always happy to chat with you</span>, even if you're not from Stanford or Berkeley.
-See the [Teaching](teaching) page for some examples of what we can discuss.
+See the [Advising](advising) page for some examples of what we can discuss.

 <span style="font-weight:500">The best way to reach me is by email, at enze [at] stanford.edu</span>, and I will normally respond within 24 hours.
 If you're feeling lucky, you can stop by my office in [Durand](https://campus-map.stanford.edu/?srch=04-540){:target="_blank"} 113 on Mon-Thu (I work from home on Fri).